stratum/fabric-line-rate-test/README.md

     # setup_subparser is an optional class method
     # You can implement this method if you want to add additional command line
     # parameters for your test.
-    # Those parameters will be parsed and be passed to the start method below as "args"
+    # Those parameters will be parsed and be passed to the "start" method below as
-    # argument.
+    # "args" argument.
     @classmethod
     def setup_subparser(cls, parser: ArgumentParser) -> None:
         parser.add_argument(